 Newcomers: A newcomer is defined as a child or youth (ages 3-21) who was not born in any state and has not attended school in any state for more than three full academic years.
-At MSA-6, newcomers are identified upon enrollment in our Student Information System, and are carefully monitored by school leaders, coordinators, and teachers.
+At MSA-7, newcomers are identified upon enrollment in our Student Information System, and are carefully monitored by school leaders, coordinators, and teachers.
 Depending on the student's English language proficiency, he/she may be placed in a designated ELD class, where he/she will have an opportunity to build on foundational English language skills, as well as practice vocabulary and key concepts learned in his/her core classes.
-In addition to using the designated component of the McGraw Hill curriculum, a newcomer student will have access to language learning programs such as DuoLingo, BrainPop ESL and NewsELA.
-When possible, MSA-6 will strive to obtain tutors that speak the student's native language to help build on prior knowledge, and provide additional clarification and support.
-Newcomers at MSA-6 will have access to additional academic support through optional morning and after-school tutoring, Saturday school, and summer school.
+In addition to using the designated component of the McGraw Hill curriculum, a newcomer student will have access to language learning programs such as DuoLingo and Rosetta Stone, as well as BrainPop ESL, Ticket to Read, Reading A to Z, Accelerated Reader, ConnectEd and ReadWorks.
+When possible, MSA-7 will strive to obtain tutors that speak the student's native language to help build on prior knowledge, and provide additional clarification and support.
+Newcomers at MSA-7 will have access to additional academic support through optional morning and after-school tutoring, Saturday school, and summer school.

-Newcomers are expected to make progress in their ELP of one level per year at MSA-6.
-Newcomers are carefully monitored for growth by the MSA-6 EL Coordinator.
+Newcomers are expected to make progress in their ELP of one level per year at MSA-7.
+Newcomers are carefully monitored for growth by the MSA-7 EL Coordinator.
 Newcomers are assessed at the beginning of the school year for ELP and also for proficiency in their native language via a writing sample and through interview questions.
 If it is determined that additional academic or instructional support is needed, the site-level EL Coordinator will work with school leaders and the MPS Coordinator to determine which programs, curriculum, or supports may be needed.

-Newcomer students also receive targeted social-emotional support at MSA-6.
-Newcomer students and their parents are provided with a more personalized orientation (in their native language if possible) regarding school routines, school attendance, school schedule, the role of school personnel, uniform policy, using the library, emergency drills, and other topics determined by MSA-6 staff.
-Some other social-emotional supports that are provided to newcomers at MSA-6 are: class cohorts and being paired up with a peer that speaks their language (when possible) for in-class support and clarification, a safe space for the student to recess and eat lunch (for example, a classroom, the office, etc. if the student feels overwhelmed or stressed), frequent check-ins from teachers and school leaders to ensure that the student is adjusting and feels comfortable in his/her new environment, immediate response by school staff to bullying or discrimination, informal support activities that provide newcomer students with opportunities to speak informally in his/her native language, and encouraging newcomer students to participate in after-school clubs and sports.
-Newcomer families will also be invited to attend our Parent College Program, and will be provided with resources for helping their child improve literacy at home in their native language.
+Newcomer students also receive targeted social-emotional support at MSA-7.
+Newcomer students and their parents are provided with a more personalized orientation (in their native language if possible) regarding school routines, school attendance, school schedule, the role of school personnel, uniform policy, using the library, emergency drills, and other topics determined by MSA-7 staff.
+Some other social-emotional supports that are provided to newcomers at MSA-7 are: class cohorts and being paired up with a peer that speaks their language (when possible) for in-class support and clarification, a safe space for the student to recess and eat lunch (for example, a classroom, the office, etc. if the student feels overwhelmed or stressed), frequent check-ins from teachers and school leaders to ensure that the student is adjusting and feels comfortable in his/her new environment, immediate response by school staff to bullying or discrimination, informal support activities that provide newcomer students with opportunities to speak informally in his/her native language, and encouraging newcomer students to participate in after-school clubs and sports.
+Newcomer families will also be invited to attend our Parent College Program (Located at MSA-1 Reseda), and will be provided with resources in their native languages to help their children to improve and to support literacy skills.

 Long Term English Learners: A Long Term English Learner (LTEL) is defined as a student who has been enrolled in a U.S. school for more than six years.
-MSA-6 is committed to providing these students with the support that they need to reclassify by thoroughly assessing their academic data and providing structured and targeted ELD instruction based on their needs and areas of growth.
+As an elementary school serving grades TK/K-5, MSA-7 will not serve any LTELs.